vectorgrp/sil-kit-adapters-tap/README.md

 If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.

-## Install the SilKitAdapterTap (optional)
+## Install the sil-kit-adapter-tap (optional)
 Be aware that SIL Kit itself also needs to be installed to run the adapter.

-Run the following command to install the SilKitAdapterTap (can be done for self build and pre build package after cmake configure):
+Run the following command to install the sil-kit-adapter-tap (can be done for self build and pre build package after cmake configure):

 ### Linux installation

     sudo cmake --build build --target install

-**Note:** After installing the adapter on Linux, the following command  ``SilKitAdapterTap`` can be called from everywhere without defining a path.
+**Note:** After installing the adapter on Linux, the following command  ``sil-kit-adapter-tap`` can be called from everywhere without defining a path.
 The default installation path will be ``/usr/local/bin``.

 ### Windows installation